mhertel278/Data_Bootcamp_Capstone_Project/README.md

 ## Analysis Phase

 ## Machine Learning Model
-# Preliminary Data Preprocessing
+# Preliminary Data Preprocessing - dropped an outlier, dropped the date column, we scaled the data and it did not make a difference with this model
-# Preliminary Feature Engineering and Selection
+# Preliminary Feature Engineering and Selection - Feature selection examples: Drop holiday columns, drop vehicle columns, Feature engineering examples: bin days of weeks/months/holiday vs. all holidays, adding day of the week column
 # Train-Test-Split
-# Model Choice
+# Model Choice - linear regression
 (including limitations and benefits)

 ## Database